hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 ```bash
 docker run -d --label=com.centurylinklabs.watchtower.enable=true -e "IN_DOCKER_CONTAINER=True" -v /home/sarah/SAPPHIRE_Forecast_Tools/apps/config:/app/apps/config -v /home/sarah/SAPPHIRE_Forecast_Tools/data:/app/data -v /home/sarah/SAPPHIRE_Forecast_Tools/bat:/app/bat -p 3647:3647 --name fcconfig mabesa/sapphire-configuration:latest
 ```
+Check if the configuration dashboard is running correctly by opening a browser window and typing 127.0.0.1:3647 in the address bar.

 Make sure the image and tool names in bat/configuration.bat are correct for the host machine.
 For example, if you are using a different image name, you will have to replace fcconfig in line 1 with your image name.
 If you have changed the port number in the run command, you will have to change the port number in line 2 of bat/configuration.bat.